cyberguru02/Pulse_Buy_Ecommerce_Data_Insights/README.md

-# Pulse_Buy_Ecommerce_Data_Insights
+# Pulse Buy Ecommerce_Data Insights

 # Project Summary
-PulseBuy is a global e-commerce platform specializing in popular electronics, delivering top-tier products to customers around the world.
+Pulse Buy is a global e-commerce platform specializing in popular electronics, delivering top-tier products to customers around the world.
 As part of my analysis, I worked on a dataset that combined real-world data, randomly generated data, to uncover critical business insights.

-In this project, I investigated key areas of PulseBuy's performance, including:
+In this project, I investigated key areas of Pulse Buy's performance, including:

 - 	Revenue growth trends
 - 	Average Order Value (AOV